kbastronomics/OpenHornet-software/embedded/OH1_Upper_Instrument_Panel/1A8-UP_FRONT_CONTROL_PANEL/ReadMe.md

 == Step 1: Installation

-NOTE:   This is a Visual Studio Code + Platoforio Project for now
+NOTE:   This is a Visual Studio Code + PlatformIO Project for now